Quick Answer

 High confidence

-Semantic Scholar uses custom pricing as of March 2026.
+Semantic Scholar uses custom pricing as of June 2026 with 3 plans available.
 Contact Semantic Scholar directly for a personalized quote.
+Plans: Free (Web Interface) (free), Free API (Public) (free), and API with Higher Rate Limits (free).
+Enterprise pricing is available on request.
 Pricing depends on your chosen tier, contract length, and negotiated discounts.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.

-Semantic Scholar true cost runs 70% above the listed $0-$0/free price as of March 2026.
+Semantic Scholar has a free plan; paid plans are priced by quote, but hidden costs like implementation and support still add to the total as of June 2026.
 For a 25-person team, expect ~$0 in year-one costs vs the $0 base license.
 Key hidden costs: commercial api use requires special permission: while academic and research use is free, commercial applications (products, services, startups) must negotiate separate licensing agreements with ai2 -- no publicly disclosed commercial pricing, rate limit increases require approval process: to access more than 100 requests per 5 minutes, researchers must complete a request form, describe their project, and wait for approval -- no guaranteed timeline or approval criteria, large dataset downloads may have restrictions: while semantic scholar offers open datasets, very large-scale data downloads or bulk access may require data use agreements and approval from ai2's data team.
 Verified from 5 sources by CostBench.

 Hidden Costs Breakdown